ShayHill/shayallenhill_site/_posts/2019-09-19-why-is-inference-so-hard.md

 Here’s that sentence again.

 <aside markdown="1">
-You’ll need over 1000 turns to *approach* a prior with any useful measure of confidence.
+You’ll need over 1000 turns to *approach* a prior with reasonable confidence.
 </aside>

 Let’s look at a specific example.
-I will give you the normal coin 2/3 of the time, but you won't know that.
-How often I give you the normal coins what your're trying to guess.
+I will give you the special coin 1/3 of the time.
+So, `p` is 1/3, but you won't know that.
+You have to play the game to estimate how often I give you the special coin.

 Your strategy, as above:

 * Tails means you definitely got the normal coin.
-* Heads means a `p%` chance that you got the normal coin.
+* Heads means a `p%` chance that you got the special coin.

 {% include image.html url="/assets/img/blog/why-is-inference-so-hard/bayes_coins_2_3.jpg" description="with heads, it’s “anybody’s guess”" %}

 Starting with no information (prior = 50%), 1000 turns would give you a 69% chance of estimating within 3%.

-That is, you’d have a reasonable chance at a decent guess–**after 1000 turns**.
-And you’d better have one Hell of a margin to come out ahead on a guess like that–**after 1000 turns**.
+---hat is, you’d have a reasonable chance at a decent guess---**after 1000 turns**.
+And you’d better have one Hell of a margin to come out ahead on a guess like that---**after 1000 turns**.

 If I were stingier with my special coin, your odds would be even worse.

 The point is clear: even this simple game of inference requires a LOT of data.
 There’s a very good reason we’ve had [Bayes’ Theorem](https://en.wikipedia.org/wiki/Thomas_Bayes#Bayes'_theorem) for 250 years, but we’ve only had analysts (or teams of analysts) at every corner store and laundromat for maybe 10.

-Computers, of course, but even the best computers need something to count (and the best analysts something to chart)–we need lots and lots of turns at the game.
+Computers, of course, but even the best computers need something to count (and the best analysts something to chart)---we need lots and lots of turns at the game.
 To this end, we “borrow” turns from *similar* games: *previous* elections, *industry-wide* data, experiments *on mice*, etc.

 There are *two* problems with that.
 The first is obvious and mitigable, and you’ve already thought if it: things will have changed.

 The second is less obvious, but often more important: the things that *haven’t* changed most likely *can’t* change.
 This is fine (great, actually) if you’re trying to predict the future, but terrible if you’re trying to *change* the future.

-**The biggest surprise of all may be that–in a few domains–any of this actually works.**
+**The biggest surprise of all may be that---in a few domains---any of this actually works.**

 If you’re Google, Amazon, or Walmart, this need for data won’t be a problem.
 If you’ve lost eight fingers and you’re trying to save the other two, data science may not have any answers for you.